 80: Deadlifts can make you feel like one of the biggest and strongest guys in your gym especially if not too many people deadlift in your gym or you go to planet fitness.

-81: At the same time, Deadlifts can make you feel extremely small when comparing yourself (a deadlift enthousiast) with someone who actually competes.
+81: At the same time, Deadlifts can make you feel extremely small when comparing yourself (a deadlift enthusiast) with someone who actually competes.
 Yes Larry, I’m talking about you.
-Why do you have to go and be so strong.
+Why do you have to go and be so strong?
 You’re making me look bad in front of my girlfriend 😭

 82: Although they are technically considered “training legs”, I don’t dread Deadlift days like I dread a regular leg day.